Courage-1984/Dataset-Forge/README.md

 - Deep validation and reporting tools
 - **Advanced system monitoring & analytics**: Live resource usage (CPU, GPU, RAM, disk), performance analytics, error tracking, health checks, and background task management, all accessible from a dedicated CLI menu.
 Includes persistent logging, notifications, and memory/CUDA cleanup integration.
 - **Audio error feedback**: Whenever an error is reported to the user, an error sound (error.mp3) is played for immediate feedback.
+- **getnative integration**: For native resolution detection (requires VapourSynth, see requirements).

 ---